uakarsh/med-vqa/README.md

 [Website](https://uakarsh.github.io/AkarshU/)
 [Twitter Follow](https://twitter.com/akarsh1_u)

-## I'm a student, a datas science enthusiast and Teacher (somewhat)!!
+## I'm a student, a data science enthusiast and Teacher (somewhat)!!

 - 🔭 I am currently looking for an internship
-- 🌱 I’m currently learning  🤣
+- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Land an internship in the field of Data Science, and contribute to open sources
 - ⚡ Fun fact: I love to dance and read books